 Savings Maturity FAQs

-You’ll get a call from your local branch to discuss your upcoming savings maturity, and if you’re happy for them to, a member of the branch/agency team will organise your maturity so you don’t have to worry about visiting.
+You’ll get a call from your local branch or agency to discuss your upcoming savings maturity, and if you’re happy for them to, a member of the branch/agency team can organise your maturity so you don’t have to worry about visiting.

-You need to send the form provided into branch and we’ll organise the rest.
-When closing accounts we can either issue a cheque or organise a faster payment, dependant on the amount.
+You can either visit your local branch/agency or return the form provided and we’ll organise the rest.
+When closing accounts we can either issue a cheque or organise a faster payment, dependent on the amount.